 Drug resistance is becoming an increasing concern among infectious disease specialists.
 The Journal of Infection Control and Hospital Epidemiology published a November 2018 letter to the editor by Burnham JP and colleagues, that the true burden of deaths due to multidrug-resistant organisms (MDRO) is much higher than reported by the CDC, which estimates 23,000 deaths per year.
 In this publication, investigators cite a low-end figure of 153,113 deaths due to MDRO’s, a number that is almost 7-fold higher than CDC estimates.4,5,6,7

-Faster targeted therapy, reduced length of stay, and cost savings: The key for sepsis management is time to effective therapy.
+The key to sepsis management is time to effective therapy.
 Faster targeted treatment means shorter lengths of stay, reductions in ineffective therapy, and better survival rates.

-- Faster targeted therapy for patients: Henry Ford Health System and Lee Health demonstrated faster targeted therapy by 44 hours and 28 hours respectively for patients with sepsis-causing bloodstream infections.4,5
+Henry Ford Health System and Lee Health demonstrated faster-targeted therapy by 44 hours and 28 hours respectively for patients with sepsis-causing bloodstream infections.4,5

-- Reduced hospital and ICU lengths of stay: Henry Ford and Lee Health also reported reduced overall length of stay by 4 days and 7 days, respectively.6,7
+Henry Ford and Lee Health also reported a reduced overall length of stay by 4 days and 7 days, respectively.6,7

 * Current data suggest that the true burden of deaths due to multidrug-resistant organisms (MDROs) is much higher than previously reported, with 153,113 to 162,044 U.S. deaths in 2010 attributed to MDROs, a number that is more than 6 times higher than previous CDC estimates.9